By Michael Holland –

-- Adjusting Style With Purpose – They know either a) why there is a need to adjust their communications/leadership style or b) the opportunity an adjustment creates.
+- Adjusting Style With Purpose – They know why there is a need to adjust their communications/leadership style and recognize the opportunity an adjustment creates.

 - Building Trusted Relationships – They know why trusted relationships are important and what they can lead to.